daretmavi/vane/README.md

 ## Building from source

 You can, of course, build the plugin yourself.
-To do that, you need at least JDK 17.
+To do that, you need at least JDK 21 and 25 installed.

-1. Execute `./gradlew build`
+1. Execute `./gradlew build --no-daemon --warning-mode all`
 2. All resulting jar files that can be used on a server will be in `target/`.

 If you experience "peer not authenticated" issues from Gradle, just retry.